sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 * **Result:** The allies manage to secure a beachhead, but at a heavy cost.
 The first wave of the assault is decimated, and the follow-up waves are delayed.
 The allies manage to secure the beaches, but the advance inland is slow.
 The airborne divisions manage to secure key bridges, but the paratroopers are scattered, and it takes time to regroup.
 * **Rollout:** The allies manage to secure the beaches, and the follow-up waves manage to land.
 The allies manage to push inland, and secure the supply lines.
 The allies manage to secure a foothold, and the liberation of Western Europe is underway.
-As the allies push inland, reservist troops and local militias are used to keep the reclaimed territory secure.
+As the allies push inland, reservist troops and local militias secure the reclaimed territory.
 * **Follow-up:** The allies manage to liberate Western Europe, and the war is won.
 The allies manage to secure the peace, and the Marshall plan is put into effect to rebuild the war-torn continent.
 The allies manage to secure the peace, and the United Nations is founded to prevent future conflicts.